Tested by Alex Rivera

 - Bridge or hub needed for the most advanced features

-- Learning curve for complex scenes
+- Slight learning curve for complex scenes

 Pros